 As well as learning to be a better cook, you could use this time to catch up with your favourite TV shows.
 Lockdown has become associated with binge-watching, where you could watch a whole season in one sitting.
 Try and take a break between episodes right enough and stand or stretch!

 But, more importantly, through social media like Facebook, and video sharing platforms such as Zoom, it is possible to keep in touch with friends and loved ones, which can be a great source of comfort in this difficult time.
-ANd, there’s now thousands of alcoholics anonymous, cocaine anonymous and narcotics anonymous meetings – as well as other fellowships – available online.
+And, there’s now thousands of alcoholics anonymous, cocaine anonymous and narcotics anonymous meetings – as well as other fellowships – available online.

 Lockdown is tough, and, understandably, some may be tempted to use alcohol to deal with the situation, or to make time disappear.

-Resources To Relieve Boredom
+Lockdown Activities To Relieve Boredom

 - Hello Magazine – 40 things you can do to keep yourself busy during social distancing